 Who created it?
 Written by Jeff Lowell (Spin City) who executive produced along with Peter Traugott (Samantha Who?), Robin Schwartz, Rachel Kaplan, and Jon Liebman.
 Michael Fresco (Better Off Ted) directed the pilot.

 What’s it about?
-Ever wanted to know what the opposite sex was thinking?
-Here’s your answer.
-This rom-com exposes the differences between men and women through the unfiltered thoughts of a couple who’s just begun dating (Tipton and McDorman).
+Dueling voice-overs illuminate what the opposite sex is actually thinking as a new relationship blossoms between Dana and Peter (Tipton and McDorman).
 Remember when Analeigh Tipton was on America’s Next Top Model?